TheAviationDoctor/HelpR/README.md

 # HelpR

+This repository is a collection of standalone snippets of R code relevant to typical data importation, transformation, and visualization use cases.

+It is meant as a reference for the novice-to-intermediate data scientist to adapt code to their project without resorting to time-consuming online search.

-This repository is meant to help the novice or intermediate R developer with pre-existing snippets of R code relevant to typical data importation, transformation, and visualization use cases.
-I have assembled this repository based on my own experience using R, as I would have wanted a single location from which to copy code from.
-The R code used in this repository typically offers three syntaxes for each use case: a base R version, a Tidyverse version, and a data.table version, to suit everyone's preferences and performance requirements.
-This repository is perpetually work-in-progress as new use cases get added.
+Each snippet typically offers at least three syntaxes for each use case: a base R version, a Tidyverse version, and a data.table version, plus an occasional variant using a fit-for-purpose package, to suit every user's preferences and performance requirements.

+The code is not optimized for brevity, as in code golf.
+The code is instead optimized for readability.

+You are welcome to submit pull requests that enhance existing snippets or add new ones.